Skip to main content

 To see how this works suppose we have some bare code

 but no overall specification; we are going to describe how to discover a pre/post spec for it.
 Considering the first statement and the (spec) above, the human might say: if only we had in the precondition then we could proceed.
-Technically, we ask a bi-abduction question
+Technically, we ask a bi-abduction question:

-and we can fill this in easily by picking and , where emp means the empty state.
-The emp is recording that at the start we presume nothing.
+and we can fill this in easily by picking and , where means the empty state.
+The is recording that at the start we presume nothing.
 So we obtain the trivially true implication:

 which, by applying logical rules, can be re-written equivalently to:

-This information on what to thread backwards can be obtained as the antiframe part of the bi-abduction question
+This information on what to thread backwards can be obtained as the antiframe part of the bi-abduction question:

 where the solution picks .
 Note that the antiframe is precisely the information missing from the precondition in order for to proceed.
-On the other hand, the frame is the portion of state not changed by ; we can thread that through to the overall postconditon (as justified by the frame rule), giving us
+On the other hand, the frame is the portion of state not changed by ; we can thread that through to the overall postconditon (as justified by the frame rule), giving us:

-Thus, we have obtained a pre and post for this code by symbolically executing it, using bi-abduction to discover preconditions (abduction of antiframes) as well as untouched portions of memory (frames) as we go along.
+Thus, we have obtained a and for this code by symbolically executing it, using bi-abduction to discover preconditions (abduction of antiframes) as well as untouched portions of memory (frames) as we go along.

 In general, bi-abduction provides a way to infer a pre/post specs from bare code, as long as we know specs for the primitives at the base level of the code.
 The human does not need to write preconditions and postconditions for all the procedures, which is the key to having a high level of automation.
 This is the basis for how Infer works, why it can scale, and how it can analyze code changes incrementally.